Why are the misbeliefs spred about Sherlock Holmes dangerous?

 Strangely enough it was the USA, where the Supreme Court declared that everybody can freely use the character of Sherlock Holmes.
 This happened in America, where the detective is a national symbol, and his stories were published in several magazines.
 In America, where many fight for justice, human rights and against discrimination – just like Sherlock Holmes.
 In the country, where copyright laws defend even the most unimportant authors, a world-famous polymath artist has no rights at all.
 This is a great shame towards the writer’s merits, and a great shame towards his character as well – whom many respect as if he would be a living person.
 Holmes is the noblest representative and the biggest fan of valuable work.
 His successful investigations and his fame are the result of his intensive, quality and steady work.
 One of the greatest philosophy of his adventures is that everybody can find his/her place in the world if he/she develops his/her abilities, and works devotedly.
 The court decision caused harm in both worlds – because it contradicts the belief that everyone has to be appreciated according to their talent and work.

 It’s not true that everything fits into artistic freedom.
 True art stands for morality, and a true artist’s greatest feature is that he/she respects the work of others.
-In Hungary the leading politicians asked Zoltán Kodály, the world famous composer to write a new national anthem.
-The country already had an anthem written by another great composer, Ferenc Erkel, whom everybody beloved.
+In Hungary the leading politicians asked Zoltán Kodály (1882-1967), the world famous composer to write a new national anthem.
+The country already had an anthem written by another great composer, Ferenc Erkel (1810-1893), whom everybody beloved.
 Kodály respected Erkel’s work, and he also knew that an anthem is very important for a country.
 He didn’t care either for the money he had been promised, or the fact that his name will be even more popular, and it was clear for him that his rejecting answer may result in inprisonment or death penalty during the years of dictatorship.
-Humbly and cleverly he said:”Gentlemen, I’m not talented enough to compose an anthem which is more wonderful than Erkel’s work.”
+Humbly and cleverly he said:”Gentlemen, the work of Ferenc Erkel is perfect as it is.
+Nobody could add to or take away from it anything.”
 So the original anthem remained and Hungarian people respected Kodály even more than before.
 Because he was a true artist, who could make a stand for another talented man.
 A real author doesn’t mutilate, caricature or satirize the work of others.
 We must not accept that everyone can do everything with Sherlock Holmes in books, series and memes, referring to artistic freedom.

 False informations on Sherlock divert attention from the main point: that the consulting detective nobly represents the human spirit.
 Conan Doyle gave him to us to learn with ease.
 When we learn how to observe and deduce, we can have an easier, happier life.
 Focusing on misbeliefs fills the brain with useless material.
 Misconceptions may offer momentary pleasure, but in reality people who believe these are wide of real life, they may have illusions.
 On the other hand, using Sherlock’s methods they could have a happier, more successful life.